cernylab/dnatco/README.md

 and navigate to [http://localhost:8118](http://localhost:8118) in your browser.
 Webpack internal server provides additional development conveniences such as hot reloading and nicer error reporting.
 Please see the notes below if you wish to use Webpack internal server for development.

-**NOTE:** Webpack server does not provide the full functionality of ReDNATCO server.
+**NOTE:** Webpack server does not provide the full functionality of DNATCO server.
 It is intended for development purposes only.

 ### Tool for offline use

-ReDNATCO provides a standalone tool that can be run with Node.js.
-Since ReDNATCO is primarily intended to run in a browser, it relies on additional modules that emulate functionality that is available in a browser but not in Node.js environment to make the standalone tool work.
+DNATCO provides a standalone tool that can be run with Node.js.
+Since DNATCO is primarily intended to run in a browser, it relies on additional modules that emulate functionality that is available in a browser but not in Node.js environment to make the standalone tool work.

-Note that the offline tool is __not__ a complete offline replacement for ReDNATCO.
+Note that the offline tool is __not__ a complete offline replacement for DNATCO.
 It does not have any graphical user interface and its purpose is to produce the structural analysis report from the given coordinates and density map files.

 #### Setting up `node-canvas` module